GULibrarySandbox/intro-text-mining-analysis-old/index.md

 Learning Outcomes:

 - Understand the basic workflow of researching with digital text
-- Basic knowledge of textual data, its types and usage considerations
+- Identify different types of textual data and usage considerations
 - Ability to find textual data for digital analysis
 - Choose the best tool for your dataset at each stage of the digital research process.